AmirRiahi2008/AmirRiahi2008/README.md

 ## 📖 About Me

-Hi there 🖐🏼
+Hi there 🖐🏼 <br>
-I'm Amirreza, a web developer.
+I'm Amirreza, a web developer.<br>
-I was born in 2008 and started programming in 2022.
+I was born in 2008 and started programming in 2022.<br>
-I'm passionate about technology and always eager to learn new skills.
+I'm passionate about technology and always eager to learn new skills.<br>
-I started with simple programming languages, but over time, I realized that web development and solving complex challenges are what truly excite me.
+I started with simple programming languages, but over time, I realized that web development and solving complex challenges are what truly excite me.<br>
-I love debugging and solving technical issues, always striving to find the best solutions.
+I love debugging and solving technical issues, always striving to find the best solutions.<br>
-My goal is to become a Full Stack Developer and expand my expertise in all areas of web development.
+My goal is to become a Full Stack Developer and expand my expertise in all areas of web development.<br>
-I'm always looking for ways to improve my skills and grow both personally and professionally.
+I'm always looking for ways to improve my skills and grow both personally and professionally.<br>
-I'm also passionate about collaborating with different teams and contributing to challenging projects.
+I'm also passionate about collaborating with different teams and contributing to challenging projects.<br>
-My ultimate goal is to become Number 1 in the web development field and make a positive impact on the industry.
+My ultimate goal is to become Number 1 in the web development field and make a positive impact on the industry.<br>
 "Write clean code, live a simple life"

 You can follow me on [Linkedin](https://www.linkedin.com/in/Amir-reza-Riahi)